 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Navelbine is injected.

 Navelbine can lower your blood cell counts.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results.

 Call your doctor for instructions if you miss an appointment for your Navelbine.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while using Navelbine, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Navelbine side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: